2000s in Morocco

 In March 2000, women's groups organised demonstrations in Casablanca proposing reforms to the legal status of women in the country.
 40,000 women attended, calling for a ban on polygamy and the introduction of civil divorce law (divorce being a purely religious procedure at that time).
 Although a counter-demonstration attracted half a million participants, the movement for change started in 2000 was influential on King Mohammed, and he enacted a new Mudawana, or family law, in early 2004, meeting some of the demands of women's rights activists.

-In July 2002, a crisis broke with Spain over an uninhabited small island lying just less than 200 meters from the Moroccan coast, named Toura or Leila by Moroccans, and Isla Perejil by Spain.
+In July 2002, a crisis broke with Spain over an uninhabited small island lying just less than 200 meters from the Moroccan coast, named Toura (Arabic) or Leila (Berber) by Moroccans, and Isla Perejil by Spain.
 After mediation by the United States, Both Morocco and Spain agreed to return to the status quo by which the Island remains deserted and almost a no man's land.

 In September 2002, new legislative elections were held, and the Socialist Union of Popular Forces (Union Socialiste des Forces Populaires—USFP) led all other parties in the voting.
 International observers regarded the elections as free and fair, noting the lack of irregularities that had plagued the 1997 elections.
 Under Muhammad VI, Morocco has continued down a path toward economic, political, and social reform and modernization.
 In May 2003, in honor of the birth of a son and heir to the throne, the king ordered the release of 9,000 prisoners and the reduction of 38,000 sentences.
 Also in 2003, Berber-language instruction was introduced in primary schools, prior to introducing it at all educational levels.
 In 2004, the government implemented reforms of the family code improving the status of women—first proposed in 2000—despite the objections of traditionalists.